liam1703/guess-what/README.md

 # guess_what

-Simple game to guess a number a mystery word with clues to how close you are to the answer.
+Simple game to guess a mystery word with clues to how close you are to the answer.

 1. Clone the repo
 2. cd guess_what